Destiny Brill

-Destiny Brill (born 10 June 2003) is an Samoan professional rugby league footballer who currently plays for the Brisbane Broncos in the NRL Women's Premiership.
+Destiny Brill (born 10 June 2003) is a Samoan professional rugby league footballer who currently plays for the Brisbane Broncos in the NRL Women's Premiership.

 She is a Queensland and Samoan representative and previously played for the Gold Coast Titans and Sydney Roosters.

 Background

 Born in New Plymouth, New Zealand, Brill grew up in Perth, Western Australia before moving to Brisbane as a teenager.
 In Brisbane, she attended Marsden State High School and played junior rugby league for the Wests Panthers.
 In Perth, she played for the South Perth Lions.

 Playing career

 Rugby union

 In 2020, Brill played for the Queensland Reds in the Super Rugby Women's, debuting at the age of 16.
 In 2021, she played in their Grand Final loss to New South Wales.

 Rugby league

 2021

 In 2021, Brill started the season playing for Wests Panthers in the QRL's Under-19s competition before moving up to the QRL Women's Premiership with the Valleys Diehards.

 On 25 June, she made her State of Origin debut for Queensland, starting at and scoring the only try in their 8–6 win over New South Wales.